-I have been designing websites since 2002, aiming for clean, “search engine friendly” designs that are eye-catching, functional and easy-to-navigate.
+I’ve been a New Hampshire web designer since 2002, aiming for clean, “search engine friendly” designs that are eye-catching, functional and easy-to-navigate.

-Most of my clients need some guidance with the web design process.
+Most of my clients are small business owners.
 Many admit, right away, that they are not computer savvy.
-I strive to be patient and helpful during the process.
+I strive to be patient and helpful during the web design process.

 My philosophy is that a website should look uncomplicated and be enticing.
 The colors should complement each other while the graphics blend subtly into the theme.
 Content is the most important part of a website in my opinion.
 So I concentrate closely on helping my clients fine-tune their web copy.
 Each website is unique and treated as if it were my own.